tracyqwerty/tracyqwerty/README.md

 # README

-Hi everyone, I'm Tracy(Jiahe) Tian(田嘉禾), student of Fudan University. 😁 Here're some fun facts about me:
+Hi everyone, I'm Tracy(Jiahe) Tian(田嘉禾), student at Fudan University. 😁 Here're some fun facts about me:

 * major in Computer Science 💻
 * an Acmer ☁️💡🎈
 * software engineer intern in Google Shanghai on summer 2022 🦴